sysdiglabs/charts/index.md

 ## Use Sysdig Chart Repository

-Once you have added this charts repository to your local `helm`, you can start using it:
+Once you have added the chart repository to your local `helm`, you can start using it:

 ```bash
 # List all charts: